Yangarang/Personal-Website/README.md

 ## About

 Feel free to visit jonathanjyang.com.
 Personal quick project brush up on CSS and HTML while tinkering with Bootstrap.

-It's been years haha.
+Cloned and Edited from https://github.com/BlackrockDigital/startbootstrap-resume

 ## Copyright and License